jtlocsei/electric-with-firebase-auth/README.md

 When building an uberjar, you may encounter a `Cannot write META-INF/license/LICENSE.aix-netbsd.txt` error.
 This is caused by a conflict between JARs included by the Firebase Admin SDK — specifically, the grpc-netty-shaded dependency used internally by Firebase.
 One library includes META-INF/license as a file, while another expects it to be a directory, which causes tools.build to fail when merging the classpath.
 To resolve this, you need to add `:exclude [#"META-INF/license/LICENSE.*"]` to the b/uber call in your build.clj.
 This safely skips the conflicting license files while still including all required Firebase functionality.

+Also had to make modifications to `prod.cljs` and `build.clj` in order to be able to run the uberjar with `java -jar target/app.jar`.
+See comments in those files labelled with initials `JTL`.

 # Electric v3 Starter App